drekka/Locus/README.md

 }
 ```

-### `SettingConfiguration`
+### SettingConfiguration

 All registrations are ultimately done with instances of `SettingConfiguration`.
-If you want to create them explicitly there are two default initialisers to choose from:
+If you want to create them explicitly (as the first two in the above example do) there are two default initialisers you can use:

 ```swift
 init(_ key: String,